alexvicenza/GuidoPenta/README.md

 🤓 here on GitHub I'm sharing some guides about CV, Linkedin, tech communities (and memes).
 Check them out :)

-💬 If you are searching for a new work in Italy, let's have a chat!
+💬 If you are looking for a new work in Italy, let's have a chat!

 <img src="https://media1.giphy.com/media/13HgwGsXF0aiGY/giphy.gif" />